H. pylori in the Stomach: A Cancer Risk

 H. pylori as a stomach cancer risk factor

-Notably, the World Health Organization (WHO) has classified H. pylori as a Class I (definite) carcinogen since 1994, and it’s known to be the main risk factor for stomach cancer.
+H. pylori is known to be the main risk factor for stomach cancer.
+Notably, the World Health Organization (WHO) has classified H. pylori as a Class I (definite) carcinogen since 1994.
 However, while there are multiple strains of H. pylori, not every strain causes diseases like gastritis or stomach cancer.
 Most people will not experience symptoms or illness while infected.

 It’s also important to note that this bacterium is only one possible cause of stomach cancer.
-Combined with other risk factors like smoking, obesity, heavy alcohol consumption and a diet low in fruits and vegetables, an H. pylori infection could heighten your risk.
+Infection with H. pylori could heighten your cancer risk when combined with other risk factors like:

 How does H. pylori cause stomach cancer?